Lvmingjie/RNA-Seq-validation/README.md

 Also, it is necessary <b>ncbi blast</b> tool (algorithm tested with version ncbi-blast-2.2.28+), path mentioned lines 42 and 50.

-The default number of processing threads is 4, however this number can be changed (algorithm lines 2 and 50).
+The default number of <b>processing threads</b> is 4, however this number can be changed (algorithm lines 2 and 50).
 The necessary running time was around 20 minutes (transcriptome around 180 thousands transcripts and 90 primer pairs - 230 HR-RTPCR primer products).

 <h2> Input Files</h2>